Leading Halal Gelatin Manufacturers

-Many people have probably heard of halal gelatin.
+Many people have probably heard of halal gelatin (in non English speaking countries, you may heard people say “gelatin halal”).
 It is a specific type of gelatin that is popular and has a quickly growing market.
-It is because it has high demand from Muslim consumers which currently represent 23% of the world’s population.
+It is because it has high demand from Muslim consumers which currently represent 23% of the world’s population

 How is halal gelatin produced?
 What types are there?

-Like other types of gelatin, Halal gelatin is produced with the same principle to extract collagen from different parts of the animal by boiling their bones, tendons, and skin.
-In most cases in halal gelatin production, parts from fish, cows, or other mammals are put in the process, without using any pork products in every production operation because in Islam pigs/pork are forbidden according to the Quran.
+Like other types of gelatin, Halal gelatin or gelatin halal is produced with the same principle to extract collagen from different parts of the animal by boiling their bones, tendons, and skin.
+In most cases of halal gelatin production, parts from fish, bovine (cows), or other mammals are put in the processes without using any pork products because in Islam, pigs/pork are forbidden.
 In addition, animal parts used to produce gelatin must come from slaughtering processes that comply with Islamic law.

 Vegetarian gelatin or plant-based gelatin is also available today.
 This type of gelatin is not processed from any animal but plants that contain collagen and can be extracted into gelatin, such as seaweed, carrageenan(Irish moss), or the peel of various types of vegetables and fruits.
 Therefore, plant gelatin is considered halal gelatin and is certainly in line with Islamic principles.